What should I do if I think I may be pregnant?

 Medical abortion involves 2 sets of tablets, which are designed to cause you to start bleeding and pass the pregnancy, similar to someone having a miscarriage of a pregnancy.

-We will give you the 2nd medication (Misoprostol) at the 2nd appointment.
+You will have the 2nd medication (Misoprostol) on the day you attend hospital for admission.
 This is a set of 4 tablets which you put into the vagina.
 These tablets will cause you to start bleeding and pass the pregnancy.

-Make sure you have breakfast before you attend for your appointments.
+Make sure you have something to eat before you attend for your appointments.
 You are welcome to bring 1 person of your choice with you.

 You cannot bring children to your treatment appointments, so if you have children you will need to make childcare arrangements.

-What will happen on my 1st abortion appointment?
+What will happen with the first abortion medication?

 What will happen between my visits?